 The written statement of employment which employers must give their employees as a matter of law (generally as part of the Employment contract) should either contain or refer to disciplinary rules and procedures.
 Many employers will create a separate Disciplinary procedure to deal with these critical issues which should take account of the ACAS Code of Practice on Disciplinary and Grievance Procedures.
 Hand in hand with this often goes a Grievance procedure which helps to demonstrate your credentials as a fair employer.

 An Equal opportunities policy should set out your commitment to equal opportunities in the workplace, including how any reasonable adjustments for disabilities will be made.
 A Recruitment policy sets out your recruitment process and commitment to equal opportunities when hiring new staff.
 Both must comply with the Equality Act 2010.

 An Anti-harassment and bullying policy should set out your business’ approach towards workplace bullying and harassment.
 As employers can be liable for the actions of an employee where there is a case of workplace bullying and/or harassment, having this policy in place can help show that all ‘reasonable steps’ to prevent such behaviour have been taken.

-Employers should consider having a data protection and data security policy in place, to cover how confidential information is stored and its obligations under the Data Protection Act 2018.
+Employers should consider having a Data protection and data security policy in place, to cover how confidential information is stored and its obligations under the DPA.

-An Anti-Bribery and corruption policy can help in demonstrating compliance with the Bribery Act 2010, and a communications and use of equipment policy, covers employee use of the internet and other company IT or communication devices.
+An Anti-bribery and corruption policy can help in demonstrating compliance with the Bribery Act 2010, while a Communications and use of equipment policy covers employee use of the internet and other company IT or communication devices.

-Other policies can be introduced, in addition to all the policies mentioned above.
-Employers must consider the specific needs of their business and, in particular, take account of any sector-specific requirements (eg, dealing with hazardous substances).
+Other policies can be introduced in addition to the policies mentioned above.
+Employers must consider the specific needs of their business and, in particular, take account of any sector-specific requirements (eg dealing with hazardous substances).